FutureCIO Interview feature with Ken Haig on cloud sustainability

 When we calculate our own carbon footprint, we use the greenhouse gas protocol, which is a common tool.
 It is published by the World Resources Institute and the World Business Council for Sustainable Development.

 The GHG Protocol is the industry standard that measures carbon accounting and reporting across all organisations.
-Then there is a third party verification of all of our reporting as well, which is part of our climate pledge.
+Then there is a third-party verification of all our reporting as well, which is part of our climate pledge.

-We are working, however, to develop opportunities for nature based solutions, in particular.
-We also have a US$100 million right now Climate Fund, that's focused on nature based solutions.
-In particular, we have another involvement in the Leaf Coalition, which is a public private partnership, to mobilise US$1 billion to protect the world's tropical rainforest.
+We are working to develop opportunities for nature-based solutions.
+For example, we also have a US$100 million right now Climate Fund, that's focused on nature-based solutions.
+We are involved in the Leaf Coalition, which is a public-private partnership, to mobilise US$1 billion to protect the world's tropical rainforest.

 We have worked with over 300 companies who have signed on to the climate pledge, in making the same commitments to direct decarbonisation transparency.